-National Contractors Insurance Ltd. is a member-owned heterogeneous group captive domiciled in the Cayman Islands.
-Each Shareholder has equal ownership and invests a one-time cash capitalization of $25,000.
-Each share is broken-out into two categories, $24,900 of redeemable preference shares and $100 for a single common share.
-Each Shareholder represents a single and equal vote on National Contractors Insurance Ltd.'s Board of Directors regardless of premium size.
+National Contractors Insurance Ltd. is a member-owned homogeneous group captive domiciled in the Cayman Islands.
+Each shareholder has equal ownership and makes a one-time cash contribution.
+Each shareholder appoints one director with a single and equal vote on National Contractors Insurance Ltd.'s Board of Directors regardless of premium size.

 National Contractors Insurance Ltd. generally operates on a five year accounting cycle, meaning it generally will declare dividends for a single underwriting year beginning four years after an individual underwriting year has ended.

 Each National Contractors Insurance Ltd. member's premium is developed through the use of an actuarially determined loss forecast.
 The actuary uses each member's own loss history to determine appropriate funding for expected losses.
 Net premium is allocated to each member until losses are paid.
 The loss funding, derived from the actuarial forecast, is broken-out into two categories by the actuary known as the "A & B" Funds.
 The "A" Fund pays for the first $150,000 of any loss and the "B" Fund contributes to the remainder of the company's loss layer up to $400,000 total per occurrence.

 Each member may also earn investment income on its loss funds.
 Each member is also responsible for a portion of the Company's operating costs.